Delicious Filipino Chicken Adobo

 Keeps well refrigerated for 5 days, with flavors continuing to develop.
 Ideal for meal prep, as the taste improves overnight.
 Reheat gently to maintain meat tenderness.

-Delicious Classic Filipino Chicken Adobo Recipe Pin it
+Delicious Classic Filipino Chicken Adobo Recipe Save

 Delicious Classic Filipino Chicken Adobo Recipe | tastybysophie.com